nicholas-alonzo/nicholas-alonzo/README.md

-## Hey there, I'm Nicholas!
+Hey there, I'm Nicholas!
 I'm a data & tech enthusiast with a background in the nonprofit healthcare field.
 My experience spans data analysis, programming/engineering, and management.

-I mainly use Python and SQL for projects, but I'm currently learning about cross-platform development with Flutter.
+I mainly use Python and SQL for projects, but I'm currently learning cross-platform development with Flutter.

 Outside of data & tech, I’m a music and concert junkie.
 I’ll typically go to 2-3 concerts a month and you’ll find me in the front by the stage.